Skip to Main Content

 Another Bite at the Apple: A Guide to Section 2255 Motions for Federal Prisoners (Janice Bermann, 2009)

-This book explains the federal statute governing postconviction remedies and related statutes governing review of criminal convictions.
+This book examines the federal statute governing postconviction remedies and related statutes governing review of criminal convictions.
 It also explains timing and jurisdiction issues, cases and other law defining the scope of available relief, and proceedings in the court system.